Hustoft-Digital/MultiSceneTools/README.md

 - Multi Scene Loader
     - Load scene collections with this static class
-    - OnSceneCollectionLoaded & OnSceneCollectionLoadDebug<SceneCollection, collectionLoadMode> events triggered on sucessful loading
+    - OnSceneCollectionLoaded & OnSceneCollectionLoadDebug<SceneCollection, collectionLoadMode> events triggered on successful loading
     - Loading modes
-        - Additive (re-working)
+        - Additive
-            - Loads all scenes in a collection additive
+            - Loads all scenes in a collection additively
-        - Difference
-            - Unloads all scenes the collections do not share, then load the missing scenes.
         - Replace
             - Unloads all scenes other than the boot scene, then loads all scenes additively.
+        - DifferenceReplace
+            - Unloads all scenes the collections do not share, then load the missing scenes.
+        - DifferenceAdditive
+            - Load all scenes in the collection that is not already loaded
+        - Subtractive [experimental] (not implemented for async)
+            - unload all matching scenes
-    - (comming) Async loading methods
+    - Async loading methods
+        - preload scenes and activate when ready
+        - defer unloading scenes and trigger unloading when ready
+        - returns an AsyncCollection
+            - track progression of the async operations
+            - trigger activation of scenes
+            - trigger unloading of scenes
-    - (comming) Scene Node view, Connect scenes together with nodes to visualise adjacent scenes and automate when scenes should be loaded.
+    - (comming) Scene Node view, Connect scenes together with nodes to visualize adjacent scenes and automate when scenes should be loaded.

 - Multi Scene Tools Config
     - See and set current singleton instance